Girls5eva Reveal Their Hilarious Comeback Plan in Sneak Peek - E! Online

 Very true!
 Watch the fun scene for yourself in the exclusive clip above.

 Girls5eva premieres Thursday, May 6 on Peacock.
+Girls5eva is produced by Universal Television, a division of Universal Studio Group.

 (E! and Peacock are both part of the NBCUniversal family.)